 Later I took my baby to a local breastfeeding support group, and learned that the California law actually requires employers to provide employees with reasonable time and space for nursing.
 Federal law also requires any employer with more than 50 employees to do the same.
 World Journal Los Angels has much more than 50 employees but no nursing room, which is against both federal and CA law.

 It turned out even me myself didn't know what right I should have.
-I realized that I might helped to form the unfriendly atmosphere.
+I realized that I might helped to form the hostile atmosphere.
 I talked to my supervisor about the possibility to have a nursing room set up in the company, but she never responded.
 I filed a complain with the HR about the colleagues harass me about washing pumping accessories in the kitchen, but the HR manager brushed my concern with "they were just joking about it, didn't mean to harass you."

 I was very disappointed.
 I thought here in America my right to breastfeed is protected, but the truth is, it's not.
 I was stressed over the mistreatment and my milk supply went down dramatically.
 I couldn't help it but keep thinking about the whole breastfeeding thing during the past two weeks.
 I found myself so passionate about this issue that I must do something to make a difference.

 I realized that I wouldn't be able to do anything if I stay with that newspaper.
 So I quit my job.
 Starting today I'll be working as a freelance writer and a volunteer for breastfeeding organizations and women+kids rights groups.
 I am starting this blog to document my journey.